-justification for revocation of college accepta nce of returning an application without t Consideration.

 IN-STATE APPLICANTS

-Student Name FIRCT MIDDLE
+Student Name

-FIRST MIDDLE
+LAST FIRST MIDDLE

-Legal DomicileSTREET CITY NH
+Legal Domicile NH

+STREET CITY COUNTY

 Mailing Address if different

-I have been legally domiciled at the address a above for the past twelve (12) months.
-I have no other legal domicile.
+I have been legally domiciled at the add lress above for the past twelve (12) months.
+I h nave no other legal domicile.

-Signature of applicant (o or parent/guardian signature if applicar nt is under age 18)
+Signature of applic cant (or parent/guardian signature if applicant is under age 18)

+Signature of applie ant (or parent/guardian signature in applicant is under age 10)

 OUT-OF-STATE APPLICANTS

 I am a resident of

-TOWN OR C ITY STATE
+TOWN OR CITY STATE

-NOTE: New England Regional Student Progr college or university in the six state region at
+Program (NERSP) - enables a resident of a New at reduced rates for certain degree programs i

-• The program is not available in the home state public institutions, or
+• The program is not available in the h ome state public institutions, or

-• The out-of-state public institution is nearer t o the student's residence than the in-sta te institution that offers a similar program.
+• The out-of-state public institution is nea arer to the student's residence than the in-state in stitution that offers a similar program.

 Check one that applies:

-☐ I request to be considered for NERSP.
+I request to be considered for NE RSP.

 I am applying for

 MAJOR

-I am an out-of-state applicant living ou tside New England.
+☐ I am an out-of-state applicant livir ıg outside New England.

-Signature of applicant (o or parent/guardian signature if applicar nt is under age 18)
+Signature of applic cant (or parent/guardian signature if applicant is under age 18)

 TO BE SIGNED BY ALL APPLICANTS

-The information provided by the applicant or mined by Federal law and College policy.
-Rapplicant who, in the judgement of College require withdrawal of any student who does River Valley Community College resert officials, does not qualify for admission not satisfy the ideals of citizenship, characteristics. ves the right to deny admission to any n.
-The College also reserves the right to aracter, or scholarship.
+The information provided by the applicant on this admission application form shall be held confidential to the extent determined by Federal law and College policy.
+River Valley Community College reserves the right to deny admission to any applicant who, in the judgement of College officials, does not qualify for admission.
+The College also reserves the right to require withdrawal of any student who does not satisfy the ideals of citizenship, character, or scholarship.

-In accordance with the terms and conditions set forth in its publications, and if acc epted.
-Lagree to abide by the rules and